chihab/dotenv-run/README.md

 ### @dotenv-run/rollup

-[`@dotenv-run/rollup`](https://www.npmjs.com/package/@dotenv-run/rollup) is a plugin for rollup that can be used to inject environment variables into your applications.
+[`@dotenv-run/rollup`](https://www.npmjs.com/package/@dotenv-run/rollup) is a plugin for Rollup that can be used to inject environment variables into your applications.

 ```js
 import env from "@dotenv-run/rollup";